 Where do you start when describing somewhere like Tokyo, it feels almost impossible to sum up, it’s everything you imagined but so much more.
 It’s got an almost schizophrenia feel to it, one moment it’s an overwhelming sensory overload, the next it’s a contemplative and soulful city.
 The many sides to Tokyo mean it fulfils both the need to see Japan’s technological future, but also it’s mysterious and alluring past.

 At times being in Tokyo can feel like you are inside a computer game, lights flashing, strange noises and electric soundtracks coming from all over, groups of people dressed up in all manner of crazy and colourful costumes… you feel surrounded, but in a good way.
 You can’t help but be immersed, it’s all around you, movement and noise, but somehow softer and more friendly than that of other major cities.
+We visited at a great time of year, around Autumn which was still great weather.
+Tokyo can get cold but it is still a great place to visit in Japan in the Winter too!

 Then you turn a corner and suddenly you are wandering a tight street, wooden houses and jungle crows perched above, the smell of incense and the rhythmic beating of a drum fill the air.
 The many Buddhist and Shinto temples feel like shelter, they seem to block out the noise of modernity and transport you back to a simpler time.
 Monks wander the grounds whilst the faithful send their prayers with a clap and a bow, the sweet smoke dancing on the wind and cleansing your soul.